Pingdom Check

 Iceland Airwaves is a long-running annual music festival held across venues in Reykjavík.
 Over the years it's showcased hundreds of acts, ranging from popular international acts to to fantastic local talent from Iceland's own music scene.
 The festival showcases a range of genres too, from rock and punk to hip-hop and electronic.

-As founding sponsors of Iceland Airwaves over 20 years ago, we're proud to be involved in the amazing events that are a trademark of Airwaves.
+As founding sponsors of Iceland Airwaves 25 years ago, we're proud to be involved in the amazing events that are a trademark of Airwaves.
 Don't just take our word for it: NME gave 2023's festival four stars, The Independent gave 2022's festival five stars, and Rolling Stone magazine described it as 'An essential trip for music lovers across the continent.
 When paired with the natural beauty and magic of Reykjavik, it becomes near unmissable.'

 So, what are you waiting for?
 Come and join this Icelandic music festival and experience the magic they're talking about.